pannal/Sub-Zero.bundle-wiki/How-Matching-Works.md

 The more meta info a filename has, the better.
 Omitting a "DVDRip" information for example may result in a downloaded subtitle which was meant for a different framerate.
 This is the basis of the score determination for a subtitle of a movie: https://github.com/pannal/Sub-Zero.bundle/blob/master/Contents/Libraries/Shared/subliminal/video.py#L202
-This for an episode: https://github.com/pannal/Sub-Zero.bundle/blob/master/Contents/Libraries/Shared/subliminal/video.py#L141 Have a look at the movie example of The.Movie.2016.1080.BluRay.x264.DTS.mkv to The Movie (2016) CD1.mkv versus The.Movie.2016.mkv.
+This for an episode: https://github.com/pannal/Sub-Zero.bundle/blob/master/Contents/Libraries/Shared/subliminal/video.py#L141

+Have a look at the movie example of `The.Movie.2016.1080.BluRay.x264.DTS.mkv` to `The Movie (2016) CD1.mkv` versus `The.Movie.2016.mkv`.
 The score for a title match is 23, for year it's 12.
 If your minimum movie score is more than 35, it won't be able to find any subtitles for this file, regardless of the amount of metadata a subtitle provider provides. (keep in mind that this is a simplified explanation, as subliminal uses "deeper" score computation, detailed here)

 The more matching metadata between a filename and a subtitle, the higher the subtitle score, and the higher the likeliness, that a subtitle is "good" for your file.